 You will need to ventilate your steam shower to prevent mould and mildew from forming over time.
 Before we go any further, it is important to remember that you must never install heating, venting, or air conditioning devices inside the shower.

-You don’t have to install a fan or vent in the shower area, but they can be useful for releasing steam quickly so that the room is ventilated after use.
+You don’t have to install a fan or vent directly inside the steam shower, but they can sometimes be useful for releasing steam quickly so that the room is ventilated after use.
 While opening a window is an effective way to release the steam, there are better methods.

 First, you can install an exhaust fan.
 This should be located outside of the steam shower in the main bathroom and, when turned on, will remove the steam from the room once you have finished.
-Quickest way to disperse steam?
+The quickest way to disperse steam?
 Flick on the cold water for 30 seconds.

 Regardless of the type or size of the shower tray, you need to make sure that it is a non-slip model.
 It’s essential for your safety, and also helps you stay relaxed as you have one less thing to worry about.